kardoso/todolist-with-reducers/README.md

+This branch already uses Redux, to see it from scratch go to the master branch.

 # Todo list with reducers
 A very simple todo list make to learn Redux concepts of reducers, implementing it from scratch.